Nehlin-shariat/BOOK-CLUB-APP/README.md

    book and create a reading sessions
 3. Enable mrmbers to request books as well as show the availability of books.

+## Deal with the git and github problem